forward-motion/commentbox.io/README.md

 ### Using a different box ID

-If you're using the "commentbox" id for some other purpose (which we hope you aren't!), you can simply pass in your preferred id as the `defaultBoxId` option.
+If you're using the "commentbox" id for some other purpose, you can simply pass in your preferred id as the `defaultBoxId` option.
 ```html
 <div class="commentbox"></div>
 ```